What Happens After Death?

 Beliefs about Death and Beyond

-Before discussing the mainstream, Protestant view of what happens at death and beyond, let’s summarise some other worldviews on the subject.
+The central theme of this text is the biblical concept of “resurrection”.
+But before discussing the mainstream, Protestant view of what happens at death and beyond, let’s summarise some other worldviews on the subject.

 Plato (c.427-347 BC) was the student of Socrates and the teacher of Aristotle.
 He thought that the rational mind distinguishes a person and that it is this that survives death.
 The body is temporal but ‘the real me’ or ‘soul’ is eternal and departs from the body at death.
 For Plato the soul is a ‘spiritual substance’ that can exist on its own.
 The concept of a separate body and soul is called dualism.
 The philosopher and theologian St. Thomas Aquinas (c.1225 – 1274 AD) also held to a form of dualism by maintaining that the soul separated from the body at death.
 As in ancient Egyptian philosophy, Aquinas argued that the soul survives after death, but only when it is subsequently united with a new and glorious body from God does the living being become fully what it is intended to be.
 This is close to Christian philosophy of the resurrection of the body.